 We recommend you put an underlayment between the subfloor and the hardwood base to reduce the noise.
-Some underlayments like this one can absorb noise instead of deflecting them.
+Some underlayments can absorb noise instead of deflecting them.
 It is also thick enough, which works as a cushion.

 03. Function as a Moisture Barrier

 The downside of a hardwood floor is it can’t resist water damage.
 When water gets soaked into the hardwood planks, they start warping.
 Therefore, they buckle up.
 To keep your hardwood floor protected from water damage, you can install an underlayment.
 It works as a vapor barrier and shields the wood boards against water.
 So, you need to put an underlayment if you want to give long-lasting life to your floor.

 An underlayment doesn’t only designed to reduce noise but also helps cushion flooring.
 The hardwood surface is smooth and extra-hard to ensure durability.
 That’s why it also feels hard beneath the feet while walking on this surface for a long time.
 So, a little cushioning will give you a lot of comfort.

 Yes, most underlayments are not thick enough, but it makes the hardwood surface gentle, especially when you step on the joints.
 Therefore, the underlayment helps to reduce floor squeaking.

 Is It Necessary to Put Underlayment with Engineered Hardwood?

 You may know the solid wood floor and the engineered hardwood surfaces are not the same.
 But our goal here is not to discover the differences between them.
 We aim to figure out whether it is necessary to put an engineered hardwood floor on the underlayment or not.